XBLDev/RN_NodeJS_AWS_VideoMerge/README.md

 The problem with this flow is as stated above: different videos of different formats/FPS values/resolutions cannot be merged unless they are processed to have same properties.

+Comment, 01/12/2017, 2:41 pm:

+The approach of using AWS to get an URL for fetch-blob to upload video properly has one drawback: because the callback function is for fetch-blob not AWS s3, the returned result doesn't return the upload folder, which is essential for the backend to download the file and convert it.
+For now the URL for the uploaded file is hardcoded since the URL which is the combination of the bucket URL and the filename is already known, not a good solution but at least it solves the problem.

+The 2nd step of app flow is changed to reflect the switch between AWS and fetch-blob.

+Now the backend can download the file using the URL properly and convert it using FPS/resolution settings, however the converted video is rotated 90 degree left, which should be a minor problem to solve.

 Comment, 30/11/2017, 6:47 pm: